-Preserve, and where possible, enhance protected areas outside the CAs such as woodland, SSSIs, CWSs and SINCs.
-Development within (or nearby where such development could adversely affect the site) these areas will not be supported and consideration must be given to the features in between them that act as stepping stones or habitat corridors for protected species.
+Preserve, and where possible, enhance protected areas outside the CAs such asweedland, SSSIs, CWSs and SINCs.
+Development within (or nearby where suchdevelopment could adversely affect the site) these areas will not be supported andconsideration must be given to the features in between them that act as stepping stones or habitat corridors for protected species.
 The level of protection and mitigation must be proportionate to the status of the habitat or species found therein.
+Commented [HS40]: This is addressed in TVBC local plan policy E5 and does not need repeating here.